jpassetti/ist363-spring2024/22/readme.md

 ## Postman

-Postman is a popular API client that allows you to test APIs.
+[Postman](https://www.postman.com/downloads/) is a popular API client that allows you to test APIs.
 You can use Postman to test the OpenWeatherMap API before integrating it into your project.

-To test the OpenWeatherMap API, you will need to create a new request in Postman.
+To test the OpenWeatherMap API, download the app, and then you will need to create a new request inside the app.
 You can do this by following these steps:

-1. Open Postman
+1. Download and open Postman
 2. Click on the `+` button to create a new request
 3. Enter a name for the request
 4. Enter the URL for the OpenWeatherMap API: